phiture/data-studio-statistical-significance-table/README.md

 Deploy the visualization to your production folder.
-If you do this, `devMode` in [manifest.json](/src/manifest.json) is set to `true` and Data Studio will cache your visualization for 12 hours.
+If you do this, `devMode` in [manifest.json](/src/manifest.json) is set to `false` and Data Studio will cache your visualization for 12 hours.
 Read
 [Google's documentation](https://developers.google.com/datastudio/visualization/caching)
 for more information.